MCDReforged/MCDReforged/docs/source/plugin_dev/classes/PluginServerInterface.rst

 Default config is supported.
 Missing key-values in the loaded config object will be filled using the default config

-Parameter *file_name*: The name of the config file
+Parameter *file_name*: The name of the config file.
+It can also be a path to the config file

 Parameter *default_config*: A dict contains the default config.
 It's required when the config file is missing, or exception will be risen.
 If target_class is given and default_config is missing, the default values in target_class will be used when the config file is missing